 The dimension parameter can be a non-negative integer or a tuple or list.
 If dimension is 0 then each element of the stream array belongs to type dtype.
 In this case, think of the stream array as a 1-D array of unbounded length with elements of type dtype.
 For example:

 makes t a stream array where t is effectively an array of unbounded size where each element of t is a float.

 If dimension is a positive integer then each element of the stream is a 1-D array whose length is dimension.
 Stream array s, the first example, is an instance of such a dimension.
 Another example is,

 makes u a stream array called u.
-Think of u as an array with an unbounded number of rows where each row of u is an array consisting of 2 integers.
+Think of u as an array with an unbounded number of rows where each row of u is an array consisting of 2 floats.